HimanshuMishra123/istio-guide/Admission controller-self.md

 ![image](https://github.com/HimanshuMishra123/istio-guide/assets/164254902/7f0a4146-9a79-4618-9d83-f26b6aef288d)

-**Full working**:
+**Working of Webhook**:
-The webhook functionality for admission controllers operates as follows:
+The webhook functionality for admission controllers operates as follows-

 1. **Kubernetes API Server**:
    - The Kubernetes API server is responsible for invoking admission webhooks.